‘Wonder Woman’ – One Year Later

 With what little knowledge there is on the next film thus far, it does seem that there will not be as much male involvement with Pedro Pascal being the only male member of the cast confirmed thus far.
 So, for those who did not like Steve Trevor and his comrades spending most of their with with Diana, it looks like you may be in luck.
 Perhaps this means that there will be more female-driven plot points, especially given the nature of Diana’s relationship with Cheetah.
 But again, we will have to wait and see how that turns out once more details become available.

-Looking back at the film one year later, it’s clear that there is room for improvement and while I did enjoy Wonder Woman, the movie was not without its mistakes.
-Clearly, the main issue that should be tackled for the next movie is the diversity, or lack thereof in terms of significant roles.
+Looking back at the film one year later, it’s clear that there is room for improvement and while I did enjoy Wonder Woman, the movie was not without some missteps.
+Clearly, the main issue that should be tackled for the next movie is the diversity or lack thereof in terms of significant roles.
 Inclusivity is important and should not be taken lightly.
-Like I said earlier, we cannot continue to place people of color in the background and call it diversity.
+Like I said earlier, we cannot continue to place people of colour in the background and call it diversity.
 That being said, I still did enjoy the film for what it was and I did enjoy how they brought Diana’s character to the big screen.
 She was kind, compassionate, graceful, stubborn and curious which is what I’ve always loved about the character since my dad introduced me to her when I was young.